travis-ci/docs-travis-ci-com/user/caching.md

 * The pull request target branch cache.
 * The repository default branch cache.

-If none of the previous locations contain a valid cache, the build will continue without a cache.
+If none of the previous locations contain a valid cache, the build continues without a cache.

 After the first pull request build is run, it creates a new pull request cache.